 The Crown of Bones by Rosalyn Briar (ISBN: 978-1655164422) is an incredible piece of adult fiction that combines “The Lottery” and Grimms’ Fairy Tales.
-Readers who enjoy dark fantasy, a splash of horror, and an exceptional romance trope, will fall in love with The Crown of Bones.
+Adult readers who enjoy dark fantasy, a splash of horror, and an exceptional romance trope, will fall in love with The Crown of Bones.

 The main character, Gisela, is a fiery and stubborn young woman.
 While leaving the market one day, she is accosted by the wealthy Albert, nephew of the High Priest.
 Albert has been pursuing Gisela for months to be his wife, but Gisela continues to refuse his advances.
 Things turn ugly in the alley leaving the market, and Gisela’s former love interest, Brahm, intervenes.
 Albert tells Gisela and Brahm that they will regret their actions, but no one guessed exactly what he would do.